BabylonJS/Documentation/content/How_To/mesh/transforms/rotation.md

 # Transformations
 ## Rotation
 Rotation in 3D space is always tricky.
 The order in which rotations are applied and the frame of reference used changes the final orientation of a mesh.
 There is a range of conventions for applying rotations in 3D modelling.
-For more details on these conventions in Babylon.js see [Applying Rotations Convention BJS](/resources/rotation_conventions).
+More on those later in this section.

 To help in visualizing orientation this asymmetric mesh is used in examples